dterstege/FASTMAP/README.md

    - Upon, inspecting the FASTMAP_.ijm file in this folder by dragging and dropping the file into the FIJI UI, it was noted that several lines of text had been appended to the file.
    - The text was then deleted and replaced with copied code accessed from the [appropriate GitHub page](https://github.com/dterstege/FASTMAP/blob/main/FASTMAP_windows/FASTMAP_.ijm).
    - The issue was resolved upon FIJI restart

+-**4.2 ROIs reverting to original size after clicking outside of their bounds **

+   (*Updated July 4, 2022*) When using intricate atlas plate organizations, some users have experienced frequent issues wherein upon clicking outside of the bounds of the ROI it reverts to its original size.
+In the case where this occurs, one possible solution is to select the appropriate ROI in the RoiManager window and then use the commands in Edit>Selection>Scale to approximate the resizing of the ROI before continuing with the free-form ROI fitting.
+If FASTMAP users are finding that they are running into this issue frequently, it is recommeneded that they click ‘OK’ through all but the last region before making any adjustments.
+For example, when working with a plate which has 10 regions I would suggest clicking ‘Ok’ through the first 9 and then ‘Update’ in the RoiManager window when the 10th region is resized.
+This will allow you to morph each region without consequence.
+Afterwards, you can click 'Ok' on the final ROI and FASTMAP will continue processing.

-Thank you to the FASTMAP users who came forward with this issue.
+Thank you to the FASTMAP users who came forward with these issues.
 Other troubleshooting procedures will be appended to this section should common issues arise.

 <a name="cite"/>